Barbara Bain

 Barbara Bain (born Mildred Fogel; September 13, 1931) is an American actress.
-She is best known for her role as Cinnamon Carter Crawford on the action television series Mission: Impossible (1966–1969), which earned her three Primetime Emmy Awards, as well as a Golden Globe Award nomination.
+She is best known for her role as Cinnamon Carter on the action television series Mission: Impossible (1966–1969), which earned her three Primetime Emmy Awards, as well as a Golden Globe Award nomination.
 She also starred as Dr. Helena Russell on the British-Italian coproduction science-fiction television series Space: 1999 (1975–1977).
 Bain has also appeared in the films Animals with the Tollkeeper (1998), Panic (2000), Forget Me Not (2009) and On the Rocks (2020).

 Early life

 Bain was born Mildred Fogel in Chicago, Illinois, the daughter of Russian-Jewish immigrants.
 She graduated from the University of Illinois with a bachelor's degree in sociology.
 Developing an interest in dance, she moved to New York City, where she studied alongside Martha Graham.
 Dissatisfied with her career as a dancer, she went into modeling; jobs with Vogue, Harper's, and other publications followed.

 Still uninspired, however, Bain entered the Theater Studio to study acting, first under Curt Conway, then Lonny Chapman.
 Progressing to the Actors Studio, she was instructed by Lee Strasberg.

 Bain's first acting role was in Paddy Chayevsky's play Middle of the Night, which embarked on a national tour in October 1957.
 Accompanying Bain was fellow actor and new husband Martin Landau; the final leg of the tour brought the couple to Los Angeles, where they settled permanently.
 After moving, Bain established herself at the Actors Studio West, where she continued to teach classes and perform scene work.